What to Prioritize When Making a Long-Distance Move

 • Get Your Free Moving Estimate

 You should watch out for sales and grab any deal when moving.
-Even if you were planning to move in the future, it might be worth your while to check out a moving company during this window.
+Even if you are planning to move in the future, it might be worthwhile to check out a moving company during this window.
 If you are moving during the summer, there’s a good chance that costs will be lower than usual, and you might find yourself searching for free estimates or deals.
 You’ll also want to do some research on other moving companies in your new state before making use of them.

 Moving companies can be costly, but you don’t have to use them if you don’t have to.
 We suggest getting a free moving estimate from your movers.
 Many people will hire a moving company before obtaining an estimate from any other source, so they’re setting themselves up for potential loss later.
 Look into starting the process with an estimate first and then get quotes from companies later if needed.